nothing17777/twitter_yugioh_bot/README.md

 # 🃏 Yu-Gi-Oh!
 Twitter Bot

 A lightweight Python bot that summons a random **Yu-Gi-Oh!** card and tweets it to the world.
-It automatically fetches card details and artwork from the [YGOProDeck API](https://db.ygoprodeck.com/api-guide/) and posts them to your Twitter account.
+It automatically fetches card details from the [YGOProDeck API](https://db.ygoprodeck.com/api-guide/) and posts them to your Twitter account.

 ---